URseismology/ACE_ADAMA/README.md

 5. forwardADAMA.m: compute the dispersion velocity using ADAMA_1D models.
 6. inverseADAMA.m: inverse the ADAMA_1D models (from dispersion curve measurements) using Lovee-Raylee code (note it uses the function raylee_invert.m).

+7. Table 4
+   Calculation of values in Table 4
+9.